OL-GIT/CheckShot/README.md

 It can be launched shot by shot, or more globally in a sequence.

-- If automated, the user will be able to check the web version of the dump, which can be seen on any device that handles http pages.
+- If automated, the user will be able to check the web version of the dump, which can be seen on any device that handles HTML pages.

 - In both cases, it will also generate a log report that would rather be intended for system administrators.